artemis-beta/FortUTF/README.md

 [![codecov](https://codecov.io/gh/artemis-beta/FortUTF/branch/master/graph/badge.svg?token=tIwLkKYQ98)](https://codecov.io/gh/artemis-beta/FortUTF)

-**NOTE**: FortUTF DOES currently work for GFortran 12 on Windows, for some reason the CI on GitHub is having issues.
 **NOTE**: As of `v0.1.4-alpha` a GFortran compiler supporting FORTRAN-2008 is required for test run command line arguments.

 ## Introduction